 We’re going to start here because I think it’s one of the most controversial areas for my audience.
 Essential oils are controversial anyway, with many people standing firmly in favor of a single brand and refusing to be swayed from believing that brand is the single “best” option out there.
 (The MLM wars sure haven’t helped with this, either.)

-NOW has typically been dismissed because it is admittedly quite a bit cheaper than most.
+NOW essential oils have typically been dismissed because they are admittedly quite a bit cheaper than most.

 Just check this out:

 (Please note that these are not the sizes the oils are sold in.
 DoTERRA is 15 ml; YL is 5 ml; PT is 10 ml; and NOW is 30 ml.
 I did the math to find out how much it would be for a single amount so that we’re comparing apples to apples.)

 Obviously, NOW essential oils are far cheaper than all the others.
 How can they possibly pull this off…and still be quality?